fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 ### CEO email management

-> TODO: let's rethink this.  -Mike, March 2023

- - Labels: /DOTO Mike, /FYI Mike, /EA is monitoring, /Signature needed
- - Emails that need the CEO's attention should be "starred"
- - EA should prepare draft responses, move drafts to the Inbox, and label
+TODO: Document

 ### Travel preferences
-Current preferences for flights are:
- - Non-middle seat, anywhere
+Preferences for flights, in descending order of importance are:
- - Direct flight whenever possible
+  - Direct flight whenever possible  (as long as the cost of the direct flight is ≤2x the cost of a reasonable non-direct flight)
- - Check a bag for all trips longer than five nights
- - Add Brex card information for pre-flight snacks and drinks forms
+  - Select a non-middle seat, whenever possible
+  - Don't upgrade seats (unless there's a cheap upgrade that gets a non-middle seat, or if a flight is longer than 5 hours.
+Even then, never buy a seat upgrade that costs >$100.)
+  - The CEO does not like to be called "Michael".
+Unfortunately, this is necessary when booking flights.
+(He has missed flights before by not doing this.)
+  - Default to carry-on only, no checked bags.
+(For trips longer than 5 nights, add 1 checked bag.)
+  - Use the Brex card.
- - Frequent Flyer details of all (previously flown) airlines are in 1Password as well as important travel documents
+  - Frequent flyer details of all (previously flown) airlines are in 1Password as well as important travel documents.

-### `#Help Mission Control` slack channel
+### `#g-ceo` slack channel
-This channel is for the CEO to drop ideas and tasks for his executive leadership team.
-The name of this channel was carefully chosen to reflect how we'll work together to help visualize and execute the plans for Fleet.
+This channel is for the CEO to drop ideas and tasks when on the go.
- - Labels: TODO, DOTO, FYI
+ - Prefixes: TODO, DOTO, FYI
- - Mark requests with 👀 to indicate that you are working on the task
+ - Mark requests with 👀 (emoji reaction) to indicate that you are working on the task
- - Mark requests with ✅ to indicate that you completed the task
+ - Mark requests with ✅ (emoji reaction) to indicate that you completed or filed away the task

 ## Contacting the CEO